Semrush Pricing (2026) — Which Plan is Best for You?

 • Keyword research tools — these let you see how many people are searching for a particular keyword, how hard it will be to rank for it, and what alternative phrases (keyword suggestions) might be worth focusing on.

-• Site auditing tools — these identify technical changes you can make to your site in order to maximise the chances of it performing well in search results.
+• Site auditing tools — these identify technical changes you can make to your site in order to maximize the chances of it performing well in search results.

 • An on-page SEO checker — this assesses your content and gives you ideas on how to improve it.